What is Frozen Shoulder?

 • Pain in the shoulder and upper arm

-• Pain can be severe and tends to be constant, which can interfere with your sleep.
+• Pain can be severe in the early days and may be constant, which can interfere with your sleep.

 • Pain can be a lot worse on reaching for things or when lying on the affected side.

-• The restricted movement can stop you putting your hand behind you, or being able to reach as far as the back of your head
+• The restricted movement can stop you from putting your hand behind you, or being able to reach as far as the back of your head.

 No one treatment has been shown to ‘cure’ a frozen shoulder and on average a frozen shoulder can last about two and a half years.